ONCache: A Cache-Based Low-Overhead Container Overlay Network: Background and Motivation

 \subsection{Motivation: the Invariance Property}

-According to the analysis on the overlay network in \S \ref{sec:overheadana}, we can further classify the overhead on the \emph{extra data path} (called \emph{extra overhead}) into the following parts: encapsulating, namespaces traversing, intra-host routing, packet filtering and packet mangling.
-As far as we know, packet mangling (e.g., NAT) in inter-host container communication only happens when Kubernetes ClusterIP Service~\cite{service} is enabled, which is separately analyzed in \S \ref{sec:compatibilityconsiderations}.
-For the other four parts, we find that they all exhibit the \emph{invariance property}, i.e., the processing results are nearly the same for packets that belong to the same host pair, container pair or flow.
+Based on the analysis in \S\ref{sec:overheadana}, we further classify the processing of the extra overhead into following types: connection tracking, packet filtering, intra-host routing, namespaces traversing and outer-header processing~\footnote{If Kubernetes ClusterIP Service~\cite{service} is enabled, inter-host container traffic also needs Network Address Translation (NAT), as discussed in \S\ref{sec:compatibilityconsiderations}.}.
+Among these overhead types, namespaces traversing does not yield any processing result, while the other four exhibit an \emph{invariance property}.

-\textbf{Encapsulating:} The host network stack encapsulates VXLAN, UDP, IP, and MAC headers for each container packet.
-For simplicity, we refer to the encapsulated headers as \emph{outer headers}.
-Most fields in the outer headers for \emph{a given host pair} are invariant: (1) The outer MAC header stores the data of L2 route, VLAN, and Ethernet type, which are invariant (except if there are multiple forwarding paths between a host pair as discussed in \ref{sec:compatibilityconsiderations}).
-(2) The outer IP header stores the host IPs, the protocol, ToS, flags, etc, most of which are invariant (also except for multiple forwarding paths scenario).
-(3) In the outer UDP header, the destination port (VXLAN set to 4789), and the checksum (VXLAN set to 0) are invariant.
-(4) The VXLAN header stores VNI and also does not change in an overlay network.
+\textbf{Invariance in connection tracking.} To the best of our knowledge, all common connection trackers (e.g., those in netfilter~\cite{ayuso2006netfilter}, OVS~\cite{ovsconntrack}, Cilium~\cite{ciliumconntrack}) have an established state, which signifies that the connection tracker has observed two-way communication of a connection.
+Once in the established state, the connection does not switch to another state until its completion.

-Although some fields in the IP and UDP header can vary for different packets, all of them can be easily updated.
-First, the length in IP and UDP header, and identification in IP header are straightforward to update.
-Then, for checksum, IP only sums itself and UDP sums headers between itself and the inner IP header~\cite{checksum-offloads}.
-Both calculation is not expensive.
-Finally, the UDP source port can be calculated by simply hashing the 5-tuple of the inner headers.
+\textbf{Invariance in packet filtering.} Packet filters can be classified into two types: stateless and stateful.
+Stateless filters only match on packet fields, typically the 5-tuple.
+Stateful filters also take into account the connection state, which is provided by the connection tracker.
+While OVS and netfilter contain numerous filters, the final decision to allow or deny packets with the same 5-tuple remains unchanged once the flow enters the established state.

-\textbf{Intra-host routing and namespaces traversing:} If the intra-host routing is L2 routing, the packet is directly forwarded to the target interface.
-If it is L3 routing, the MAC addresses should be modified before forwarding the packet to the target interface.
-In both scenarios, the egress routing decision is invariant for \emph{a given host pair} (also except for multiple forwarding paths scenario), and the ingress routing decision is invariant for \emph{a given container pair}.
+\textbf{Invariance in intra-host routing.} If the container IP addresses are within the same subnet, layer-2 routing is enough, and the packet can be directly forwarded to the target interface.
+Otherwise, layer-3 routing is necessary and the MAC addresses should be modified before forwarding the packet.
+In both scenarios, the intra-host routing decisions are invariant for packets destined to the same container IP address.